-- Percentage of Fund's asset under management that contributes to the theme. - Percentage of the Fund's assets under management of issuers generating more than the internally defined thresholds (% of revenue exposure) from harmful and/or controversial activities - Percentage of the Fund's assets under management of issuers whose behaviour and overall performance are considered non-compliant to established global sustainability norms and principles governing corporate behaviour - Percentage of the Fund's assets under management that are subject to ESG analysis by the Investment Managers. - Fund's ESG rating vs Investable Universe's rating (measured as the rolling 3 months average of the weekly rating), after eliminating at least 20% of the worst-rated securities of the latter. - Percentage of the Fund's assets under management of newly invested issuers that has already high with negative outlook and/or severe ESG controversies at the time of investment. - Number of already invested issuers that becomes exposed to high with negative outlook and/or severe ESG controversies and within a 6 month time frame: - o are not engaged or, - o are engaged but do not demonstrate sufficient performance improvement. - Total percentage of submitted and confirmed votes. - Percentage of submitted votes according to the sustainability-principled policy. - Percentage of invested issuers covered by targetted engagement. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Percentage of Fund's asset under management that contributes to the theme and the environmental and/or social objectives. - Percentage of the Fund's assets under management of issuers generating more than the internally defined thresholds (% of revenue exposure) from harmful and/or controversial activities. - Percentage of the Fund's assets under management of issuers whose behaviour and overall performance are considered non-compliant to established global sustainability norms and principles governing corporate behaviour. - Percentage of the Fund's assets under management that are subject to ESG analysis by the Investment Managers. - Fund's ESG risk score vs Thematics Universe's risk score (measured as the rolling 3 months average of the weekly rating), after eliminating at least 25% and 30% as from 01/01/2026 of the worst-rated securities of the latter. - Fund's weighted average carbon intensity (WACI) versus the Thematics Universe (measured as the rolling 3 months average of the weekly rating). - Fund's board gender diversity percentage versus the Thematics Universe (measured as the rolling 3 months average of the weekly rating). - Percentage of the Fund's assets under management of newly invested issuers that has already high with negative outlook and/or severe ESG controversies at the time of investment. - Number of already invested issuers that becomes exposed to high with negative outlook and/or severe ESG controversies and within a 6 month time frame: - o are not engaged or, - o are engaged but do not demonstrate sufficient performance improvement. - Total percentage of submitted and confirmed votes. - Percentage of submitted votes according to the sustainability-principled policy. - Number of initiated ESG engagements.
+This target could be achieved with one or more issuers, depending on the number of engagement objectives set per issuer. - Percentage of issuers from "high climate impact" sectors under enhanced scrutiny that have a transition plan. - Percentage of engaged issuers from "high climate impact" sectors under enhanced scrutiny.

+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?